family dispute arbitration in North Metro, Georgia 30029

 In the spring of 2023, a deep rift within the Calloway family—long respected in the North Metro, Georgia 30029 community—came to a head in an arbitration case that tested not only their bonds but also the limits of informal dispute resolution.

-The Backstory: The Calloway family had owned a sprawling 50-acre parcel of land in Douglasville since 1975, originally purchased by patriarch James Calloway.
+The Backstory: The Calloway family had owned a sprawling 50-acre parcel of land in Douglasville since 1975, originally purchased by patriarch the claimant.
 Upon his passing in 2018, the land was willed equally to his three children: Mark, Lila, and Tanya.
 While Mark and Lila wanted to keep the property intact to preserve family legacy and run a small agritourism business, Tanya saw it differently—she wanted to sell her third to fund a startup.

 The Dispute: By late 2022, tensions escalated as Tanya approached a local developer with an offer: $1.2 million for her one-third share.
 Mark and Lila felt blindsided, believing the offer undervalued the land and threatened their plans.
 Tanya refused to consider a buyout unless her siblings paid her $1.2 million.
 Negotiations broke down, prompting all three to reluctantly agree to binding arbitration rather than costly litigation.

-The Arbitration Proceedings: Starting in January 2023, arbitrator Cynthia Nguyen, a respected Atlanta mediator with expertise in family and real estate disputes, heard the case over three full-day sessions.
+The Arbitration Proceedings: Starting in January 2023, arbitrator the claimant, a respected Atlanta mediator with expertise in family and real estate disputes, heard the case over three full-day sessions.
 Each sibling presented appraisals, business plans, and financial records.
 Mark and Lila offered Tanya $850,000, citing market trends and the agritourism potential.
 Tanya stood firm on $1.2 million, arguing that the developer's offer reflected the true market value.

 Testimonies revealed more than just numbers: strained family dynamics surfaced.
-Tanya felt “betrayed” and “isolated,” while her siblings expressed regret but insisted the family vision was paramount.
+Tanya felt betrayed” and “isolated,” while her siblings expressed regret but insisted the family vision was paramount.
 Amid emotional undertones, Nguyen kept the focus on facts while acknowledging the personal stakes.

 The Outcome: In March 2023, Nguyen issued her award: Tanya would receive $975,000 for her share, payable over 24 months with 4% interest.
 The decision reflected a compromise between the developer’s offer and the siblings' valuation, emphasizing fairness and practicality.
 Mark and Lila had the option to refinance or take out a loan to complete the buyout.